-4.7.1 Role of the Data Safety Monitoring Board (DSMB)
+4.9.1 Role of the Data Safety Monitoring Board (DSMB)

-The study DSMB will review unblinded study data at interim analyses performed approximately every 4 months to evaluate safety, integrity, and efficacy of the ongoing trial.
-Following each DSMB meeting, the DSMB reports to the Oversight Committee a summary of the trial review, which may include recommendations to modify or terminate the trial for one or both study cohorts.
+The study DSMB will review unblinded study data at 6-monthly interim analyses to evaluate safety, integrity, and efficacy of the ongoing trial.
+Following each DSMB meeting, the DSMB reports to the Oversight Committee (OC) a summary of the trial review, which may include recommendations to modify or terminate the trial.
 The DSMB is guided by a trial monitoring plan, and reviews and approves the monitoring plan before the trial initiates.